rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
-I'm a 3rd year computer science major & data science minor at the University of Virginia pursuing a career in software development.
+I'm a 3rd year CS major @ UVA pursuing a career in software development.
 I love learning about web and mobile development, data science, and systems programming.

 <!---